About this listing

 The property enjoys an enclosed garden and has lawns to the front and side along with a stone patio and cobbled paths.
 At the southwest corner of the garden is the summerhouse; an old but cute salvaged railway station waiting room which was rescued many years ago.
 It features a very comfortable curved bench with coloured leaded windows in its door.
 Perfect walking country the property is situated right on the Pennine Way and you can take a wonderful walk straight from the door of the cottage where (within a few minutes and as the road climbs), the views will take your breath away.
 Within 10 minutes, you really feel as though you are in another world with the most stunning views over the Cheviot Hills.

-A thoughtful addition to the property is the provision of bicycles in the garden lodge, which are for guests own use.
 There’s so much to see and do Floors Castle, walk the Pennine Way, go mountain biking, visit Holy Island, Alnwick and Berwick-upon-Tweed all only a short drive away or for your city fix you can be in Edinburgh within the hour.

 This pet friendly stay lends itself beautifully to couples and small families wishing to relax and switch off with so much to do in the area you just won’t want to leave.